-The use of soundproof materials depends on the site and type of space you need to proof.
+The use of soundproof materials depends on the site and the type of space you need to proof.
 For example; commercial soundproofing can use block panels at specific points where sound insulation is required.

 Therefore, the different types of materials suit various elements of a building.
 Here are the commonly used soundproof materials.

 Panels are mainly used to insulate existing walls, floors, and ceilings.
 Drywall panels offer a source of mass that is an essential proofing property.
-Dampened drywall incorporates a sound blocking layer for extra insulation.
+Dampened drywall incorporates a sound-blocking layer for extra insulation.

 You can apply a dampening compound on two sheets of drywall to create a dampened one.
 Also, you can soundproof a room using sound boards in floors as a spacing layer.

 However, they don’t provide maximum insulation from sound but are useful where extra proofing mass is not required.